Clavicipitaceae: Significance

 Many of its members produce alkaloids toxic to animals and humans.
 One of its most infamous species is Claviceps purpurea, which has historical significance as the cause of St. Anthony's fire, also known as ergotism.
 Ergotism is caused by ergot alkaloids, such as ergotamine and ergocristine, which are chemical derivatives of lysergic acid.
 Metarhizium species are widely used in the biological control of insect pests.

 Genera

 Several genera, especially those previously described as "anamorphic" (having no known sexual cycle) are now re-classified into other families, in light of current molecular and other evidence.
-Mycobank currently (July 2018) lists the following genera in this family.
-With additions (including no. of species) from Wijayawardene et al. 2020.
+As of November 2024, the following genera are placed in the family Clavicipitaceae: